panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 ---
 title: 'An Easy Algorithm to Determine "this" value in JavaScript'
-description: 'An universal algorithm to determine "this" value in JavaScript.'
+description: 'Struggle determining "this" value?
+I have created an universal algorithm to help you find "this" in any situation.'
 published: "2021-03-09T12:00Z"
 modified: "2021-03-09T12:00Z"
 thumbnail: "./images/cover-2.png"